santhoshvijayan/santhosh-todo-app/README.md

 Steps to Run this application

-$ mvn clean
+$ mvn clean install
-$ mvn package
-$ java -jar target/ShoppingCart-0.0.1-SNAPSHOT.jar
+$ java -jar target/Santhosh-todo-app-0.0.1-SNAPSHOT.jar

 or